It's time for a review! We tell you everything about our budget for our 7 weeks in Vietnam, and as a bonus a short video!

 - The Mekong delta: A beautiful region where you can eat delicious fish.
 We really enjoyed our few days in South Vietnam!
 Next time we'd like to push to the island of Phu Quoc which looks beautiful!
 Our article on the Mekong Delta

-- Cat Ba Island: Halong Bay differently....
-We wanted to go to Halong Bay at the base but we admit that we were discouraged by all the excitement and very massive tourism.
+- Cat Ba Island: Halong Bay but more quiet...
+We wanted to go to Halong Bay first but we admit that we were discouraged by all the excitement and very massive tourism.
 So we "fell back" on Cat Ba and the least we can say is that we didn't regret it for a second!
-Our article
+Our blog post here

-- Lake Babe: A real favorite for this region!
+- Babe Lake: A real favorite for this region!
 Certainly for the magnificent landscapes but also and especially for the authenticity of the place and the absolutely incredible welcome we received there!
-Our article
+Our Babe blog post

-Ok.... putting a question in my title is maybe already a little clue about our opinion! ;) For us, Asian cuisine in general is a big favorite but I think Vietnamese cuisine is at the top of the list!
-For Benoit it is certain....
+Ok... putting a question in my title is maybe already a little clue about our opinion! ;) For us, Asian cuisine in general is a big favorite but I think Vietnamese cuisine is at the top of the list!
+For Ben it is the best...
 For me I would put a little option on Thai cuisine that I love more than anything!
 Then maybe it's just the fact that in Vietnam we often find coriander in dishes and I HATE it (but like really...
 I don't know, it's a flavor I can't stand).

-In short, but let's be reassured, beyond my little phobia of Coridander the Vietnamese food, I must admit that, it is damn good!
+In short, beyond my little phobia of Coriander the Vietnamese food, I must admit that, it is damn good!